Mississippi Explorer Cruise

 Board this convenient shuttle making stops at:

-- Local Shops – Stroll through downtown Vicksburg and browse a few local shops.
+- Local Merchant District – Stroll through downtown Vicksburg and browse a few local shops.

 - Old Courthouse Museum – Built in 1858, this museum is a national historic landmark showcasing Vicksburg’s cultural heritage over the past 71 years.
 The museum’s collection includes the original Teddy Bear given to a local child by Theodore Roosevelt, a sash worn by both George Washington and Jefferson Davis during their presidential inaugurations, a vast collection of Civil War artifacts, Native American and pioneer implements, and much more.